balaji1974/nosql/elasticsearch/README.md

 ```

-### Reading common log files and send data to Elasticsearch
+### Reading standard common log files and send them to Elasticsearch
 ```xml
 (see previous sections on how to run samples from the below table)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------